• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Have you ever heard of Funeral Potatoes?
-I know, the name is funny.
+Funeral potatoes: an indulgent, creamy, cheesy dish.
 This dish is also known as Cheesy Potato Casserole, Hash Brown Casserole, Those Potatoes or Party Potatoes in different parts of the country.

 Whenever you are making dinner for a crowd and need a delicious, decadent side dish.
 We might make two or three pans of these, if it’s a big party.
 Other times we’ll serve these and either our Slow Cooker Mashed Potatoes or Slow Cooker Ranch Potatoes.